ocpp-balanz/balanz/docs/source/ui.rst

   - STATUS - Shows current status of all chargers, split by group, including their state, energy consumption, etc. Depending on user type, charging priority for a session may be changed and sessions remotedly terminated.
   - SESSIONS - Gives a tabular view of completed sessions.
 Allows filtering and CSV export.
-  - STATISTICS - Graphical statistical view on energy consumption per time (hoursly, daily, monthly).
+  - STATISTICS - Graphical statistical view of energy consumption over time (hoursly, daily, monthly).
 Filtering by group or even charger.
-  - CHARGERS - Tabular view of all chargers.
+  - CHARGERS - Tabular view of chargers.
 Details may be edited.
 Supports chargers reset.
   - GROUPS - Tabular view of groups.
 Details, including smart charging details, may be edited.
   - TAGS - Tabular view of all tags.
 Details may be edited and tages created or deleted.
   - USERS - User administration.
 Create, edit, delete.